MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

   $allUsersInTenant = Get-csOnlineUser
   $users =  $allUsersInTenant | ?{$_.AcpInfo -ne $null -and $_.ACPInfo.Name -eq $ACPProviderName}
   }
-  Write-Host "Number of users to have their audio conferencing provider set to Microsoft: " $users.counts foreach ($user in $users)
+  Write-Host "Number of users to have their audio conferencing provider set to Microsoft: " $users.count foreach ($user in $users)
   {
   if ($CsvFile -or $UserList)